 Clients are referred for various psychological tests or assessments from educators, physicians, other psychotherapists, neurologists, courts, and potentially custody evaluators.
 Our psychologists in Grand Rapids are uniquely trained in the use of these various psychological assessments and can provide valuable help with psychotherapy, mental health planning, education, brain injury and disease, vocational and occupational treatment, and other medical conditions of various kinds.

 Psychotherapy is actually the treatment of emotional and behavioral problems.
 When treatment has begun psychologists and psychotherapists usually start by getting to know the patent and what his or her unique needs are for treatment.
 The psychologist or psychotherapist will help with reassurance and support so that much of the anxiety a patient brings into the evaluation will dissipate quickly.

 At Sollars and Associates we place a high value on all of our psychologists and psychotherapists that you interact with being caring, thoughtful, and kind professionals.
-We provide psychological assessment services and psychotherapy to Grand Rapids and the surrounding cities.
+We provide psychological assessment services to Grand Rapids and the surrounding cities.
 We also have a referral network of psychiatrists and other medication providers in the area to help with your medication needs.
 If you feel you or your loved one should receive psychiatric testing, reach out!
 We respond quickly to inquiries and schedule initial consultations for evaluation typically within a week.